 [Lease application to the commander of Oxyrhynchite district referring to confiscated properties of Judeans and Greeks]

 To Hierax, commander (stratēgos) of the Athribite district (nome) from Horos son of Psenobasthis, from Nekpheros son of Thaisous, and . . .
-Pet . . . and the rest . . . (beginning of sentence missing) . . . from Judeans who have been killed and Greeks without heirs, leasing (?) in the district of Tetaphos twenty four arourai of land belonging to the People for two dry measures (artabai) of wheat per aroura, with a surcharge of five measures of wheat for the whole, and around Psenarsiesis in the east of the Thostian district, one aroura of land belonging to the People for three dry measures of wheat, and we will give our mutual security to pay the rent to the funds of the People from the new crop of this same 15th year of our lord Hadrian Caesar.
-The 15th year of Imperator Caesar Traianus Hadrianus Augustus.
+Pet . . . and the rest . . . (beginning of sentence missing) . . . from Judeans who have been killed and Greeks without heirs, leasing (?) in the district of Tetaphos twenty four arourai of land belonging to the People for two dry measures (artabai) of wheat per aroura, with a surcharge of five measures of wheat for the whole, and around Psenarsiesis in the east of the Thostian district, one aroura of land belonging to the People for three dry measures of wheat.
+We will give our mutual security to pay the rent to the funds of the People from the new crop of this same fifteenth year of our lord Hadrian Caesar.
+The fifteenth year of Imperator Caesar Traianus Hadrianus Augustus.
 Phaophi 5.

 CPJ II 450 = POxy 705, columns 1-2 (199/200 CE)

 [Affirmative letter from emperors Severus and Caracalla with a copy of Horion’s petition regarding a donation for the celebration of the earlier defeat of Judeans]

 Emperor Caesar Lucius Septimius Severus Pius Pertinax Augustus Arabicus Adiabenicus Parthicus Maximus and emperor Caesar Marcus Aurelius Antoninus Pius Augustus to Aurelius Horion, greetings . . . the Oxyrhynchites . . . (several fragmentary lines) . . .
 The petition is: